nick13-qfin/MC-QFin/README.md

 ##### Linux
 In order to include Eigen in Cmake, it must be installed first (even if it is a header-only file).
-This is an extract from the `INSTALL` file:
+This is an extract from the `INSTALL` file that explains the steps:
 ```
 Let's call this directory 'source_dir' (where this INSTALL file is).
 Before starting, create another directory which we will call 'build_dir'.